interface

 // Implement multiple interfaces

-override fun play() {
+override fun fight() {

-super.play() // Call the default implementation
+super.fight() // Call the default implementation

 }